quotentiroler/plagiarismchecker/README.md

 /server_thread.h/0/4/0/0: "shared.h"
 ```

 The similarity is usually very low for different code files.
 For any similarity that is clearly above average, further investigation is recommended.

-The use of the tool alone is not sufficient to conscientiously detect plagiarism.
+The use of the tool alone is not sufficient to conscientiously detect plagiarism!

-Testing:
+## Testing:

 Test folder is not up to date with code.
 You can test the fingerprint exclusion functionality at
 localhost:8080/excludefp

+In fact, fingerprint exclusion is an important function of this lib.
+If you are a tutor or a lecturer of computer science related subjects, you most likely gave your students some kind of assignment code which also has its own document fingerprint.
+You can first generate the fingerprint and then upload only that fingerprint file in order to remove the fingerprint from the rest of the analysis.
+This makes the results significantly more accurate.